MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/get-started.md

 ---
 # Get started with Progressive Web Apps

 Progressive Web Apps \(PWAs\) are web apps that are [progressively enhanced][WikiProgressiveEnhancement].
 The progressive enhancements include app-like features, such as installation, offline support, and push notifications.
 You can also package your PWA for app stores, such as Microsoft Store, Google Play, and Mac App Store.
-The Microsoft Store is the commercial app store built into Windows 10.
+The Microsoft Store is the commercial app store built into Windows 10 and later.

 The following guide gives you an overview of PWA basics by creating a simple web app and extending it as a PWA.
 The finished project works across modern browsers.